tqhuy2018/Casper-ObjectiveC-sdk/Docs/Help.md

 #### 2. Input & Output:

 Input: The NSDictionaray object represents the GetBlockResult object.
 This NSDictionaray is returned from the POST method when call the RPC method.
-Information is sent back as JSON data and from that JSON data the NSDictionary part represents the GetBlockResult is taken to pass to the function to get the status information.
+Information is sent back as JSON data and from that JSON data the NSDictionary part represents the GetBlockResult is taken to pass to the function to get the block information.

-Output: The GetBlockResult which contains all information of the status.
+Output: The GetBlockResult which contains all information of the block.
 From this result you can retrieve information such as: api_version,JsonBlock object(in which you can retrieve information such as: blockHash, JsonBlockHeader,JsonBlockBody, list of proof)

 ### VII.
 Get Era Info By Switch Block